FireSquid6/dotcopy/README.md

 ```

 Now, if I replace the font parameter in a local kitty.conf, I can run `dotcopy build` to build the kitty.conf and put it in the correct place.
 Dotcopy will automatically detect which profile to use with either the `-p` tag or the system hostname

+# FAQ

+## Why use this when home manger exists?

+Home manager is great!
+However, it has some things that make it not perfect for everyone:

+- it only works on nix
+- it forces everything to be in nix (not a bad thing, just not what everyone wants)
+- you can't do the different stuff for different machines with home-manager (ig you could import stuff from a different file in gitignore maybe but that's a pain)

+## Doesn't this waste disk space having nearly duplicate files?

+cry me a river about your few kilobytes.